 Briefly referred to in the Aspect v Higgins judgment, and discussed in some detail during the hearing, was the fairness of the court’s eventual judgment for a party, like Higgins, who is partly successful in an adjudication.
 This is one of the issues which lawyers are grappling with post-judgment because the limitation period on Higgins’ claim for the sums it did not receive was shorter than Aspect’s limitation period to recover the sums paid out in the adjudication.
 So post-Aspect, there is a risk period when the successful party can only be worse off, and the risk period can last a considerable time.
-I end up visualising a mini programme, with the risk period shown in red:

 The court considered the potential unfairness and decided that this “consequence follows … from Higgins’s own decision not to commence legal proceedings within six years … and so itself to take the risk of not confirming (and to forego the possibility of improving upon) the adjudication award it had received”.